reilabs/llvm-to-cairo/docs/ALU Design.md

 Additionally, it has been noticed
 [in one of the experiments](https://github.com/reilabs/llvm-to-cairo/issues/27#issuecomment-2391893640), that LLVM IR follows the same principle of not managing the internal state of arithmetic operations.
-This is either done by
+This is either done by:

 - returning a tuple containing both the operation result and the state information: